js-macbook/cue-pin-select/README.md

 This is a swift implementation of the cue-pin-select algorithm from [the cue-pin-select paper](https://hal.archives-ouvertes.fr/hal-01781231/file/Cue_Pin_Select__a_Secure_and_Usable_Offline_Password_Scheme%20%286%29.pdf).

-The goal of the algorithm is for it to be easily human computable while still being unbreakable from a security standpoint.
-By being human computable, it allows people to store their passwords in memory rather than relying on digital password managers which can be a single point of failure.
+The goal of the algorithm is generate a secure password in such a way to be easily human computable while still being unbreakable from a security standpoint.
+By being human computable, it allows people to store their passwords in their memory rather than relying on digital password managers which can be a single point of failure.

 ## How to start